Total fertility rate: Net reproduction rate

 An alternative measure of fertility is the net reproduction rate (NRR), which calculates the number of daughters a female would have in her lifetime if she were subject to prevailing age-specific fertility and mortality rates in a given year.
 When the NRR is exactly 1, each generation of females is precisely replacing itself.
+This is a significant consideration in world population dynamics in countries with a high level of gender imbalance and sex selection.